envdes/IPTpy/docs/notebooks/examples/CAMS-GLOB-ANT.md

-# CAMSv5.3
+# CAMS-GLOB-ANT

-This Python script is used to process CAMSv5.3 data using IPTpy.
+This Python script is used to process CAMS-GLOB-ANT data using IPTpy.
 Users could use [Jupyter Notebook](https://jupyter.org/) to taste the code.

 ```python
 # import packages